 Date of the next meeting

 In the case of a series of meetings, it may be worthwhile to take advantage of the presence of the participants to agree upon a mutually acceptable date for the subsequent meeting(s).

 Drafting the minutes

-It is strongly recommended to draft minutes while the meeting is still fresh in your mind, directly after the meeting, because notes taken during the meeting speak to the "medium-term memory".
-The minutes should, in particular, include the following:
+It is strongly recommended to draft minutes after the meeting, while it is still fresh in your mind.
+The minutes could include the following:

 The minutes have several purposes: